What Is Agile Methodology in Project Management?

 Agile project management is a process for managing a project that involves constant collaboration and working in iterations.
 It works off the basis that a project can be continuously improved upon throughout its lifecycle and adapt to changes quickly.

-What are the benefits of using Agile methodology?
+What are the benefits of Agile methodology?

 Agile is one of the most popular approaches to project management because it is flexible, it is adaptable to changes, and it encourages customer feedback.